Last updated on February 16th, 2019 at 04:09 pm

 Compared with loans, merchant cash advances are a quick way to secure funding.
 Out of the three providers we’ve reviewed, Square Capital is the fastest.

 Square Capital: The fact that you do not need to submit an application for Square Capital makes it much faster.
-If you are invited, you simply login to your Square account and select the amount of capital you need.
-After reviewing your request, Square can transfer funds to your bank account as soon as the next business day.
+If you are invited, you simply log-in to your Square account and select the amount of capital you need.
+After reviewing your request, Square can transfer funds to your bank account as early as the next business day.

-RapidAdvance: A RapidAdvance staff member will contact you within 24 hours of your online application to find out whether you qualify and to give you a quote.
-If you decide to accept their offer, funds will be available in 3-5 business days.
+RapidAdvance: A RapidAdvance staff member will contact you within 24 hours of your online application to find out whether you qualify and they will give you a quote.
+If you decide to accept their offers, funds will be available in 3-5 business days.

 CAN Capital: CAN Capital allows you to apply for an advance either online or by phone.
 If you apply online, you will immediately find out whether you’re pre-approved.
 You will be notified within 24 hours if you applied by phone.
 After pre-approval, you will have access to funding in about 3 business days.

 Because merchant cash advance providers make their profits by earning a percentage of your daily credit and debit card sales, many of them only work with certain credit card processors.
 That means you may have to switch to a different processor to get a merchant cash advance, a circumstance that can be inconvenient and time-consuming, especially if you already have a credit card processor that you like.

 Square Capital: To get a merchant cash advance from Square Capital, you also need to use Square as your credit card processor.

 RapidAdvance: RapidAdvance offers a significant advantage in that they will allow you to use almost anyone to process credit cards.